Image from Pixabay

 - It’s necessary to keep an eye out for wear and tear on any backyard play equipment.

-- Termites cause an expensive and expansive amount of damage.
-Watch for signs of infestation.
+- Termites cause an expensive and expansive amount of damage, so watch for signs of infestation.

 - Read owner’s manuals for the best way to clean and maintain the cooking surfaces for both gas and charcoal grills.

-Deep spring cleaning should have covered the majority of the difficult staging housework if you're planning to sell or rent your home, so keep up with the clean state of affairs.
+Deep spring cleaning should have covered most of the difficult staging housework if you're planning to sell or rent your home, so keep up with the clean state of affairs.
 Additionally:

 - Purge all clutter.
 Summer is synonymous with yard sales.

-- Pack away and store the majority of personal effects to ensure buyers can "see" themselves in your home.
+- Pack away and store most personal effects to ensure buyers can "see" themselves in your home.